yhyu13/MCB419/FInal Project-James Bond/README.md

 This is the final project of MCB419 based on HW4 & HW13, which are bacteria kinesis and neural network reinforcement learning (NNRL).
 I call it "Dodge, Feast Temperature, and Electric Fence".
 They are the four elements of the enviornment that I built for the agent.
 Let's see what it can do!

 Run/Click/Download "final project.html" to check out the latest version.
+Otherwise, click this link: http://jsbin.com/yiqiyuc/32/edit?output

 Introduction